hkyee/Time-Limit-Extension/README.md

 Issues:
-V When a user removes the limit, the sites should be reset V When a user enters a new website, the sites should be reset V When clicked RemoveBtn, while on the site, does not delete sites[site]
+- [X] When a user removes the limit, the sites should be reset
+- [X] When a user enters a new website, the sites should be reset
+- [X] When clicked RemoveBtn, while on the site, does not delete sites[site]
 - www.twitch.tv needed instead of twitch.tv

 Fixes: